rayhanhcse/Face-Emotion-Detection/README.md

 ---

 ## 🎯 Features
-- 🖼️ Detect emotions from static images or live webcam feed
+- 🖼️ Deep Learning (CNN) model trained on emotion datasets
-- 🧠 CNN-based emotion classification
+- 🧠 Real-time detection using camera input
-- 📊 Real-time visualization
+- 📊Implemented with Python, OpenCV, and TensorFlow/Keras
-- ⚡ Lightweight and fast for live applications
+- ⚡ Deployed using Streamlit App for user-friendly interaction

 ---